-We chose our flower garden colour combinations.
+We chose our riotous flower colour combinations.
 We dreamed of borders, beds and pots awash with glorious flowers, fragrance and foliage.

 Plants and seed orders were made, our gardening creative juices were in full flow, visions were put in place and now we hope to see all our plans come to fruition.
 How to Grow Plant Seeds.
 5 Easy Steps